vovimayhem/docker-compose-rails-dev-example/README.md

 ## 3: Initialize the app environment in an initial run:

 The `first_time_setup.sh` script will do the following:
-  1. Generate an `.env` file, in which we'll store sensitive info (passwords, etc). *This file shouldn't be in version control*
+  1. Generate an `.env` file, into which we'll store sensitive info (passwords, SECRET_KEY_BASE, etc). *This file shouldn't be in version control*
-  2. Generate the app's `config/secrets.yml` file, that reads an environment variable and makes new rails apps to stop complaining.
+  2. Generate the app's `config/secrets.yml` file, which will read the `SECRET_KEY_BASE` environment variable for all rails app environments.
   3. Run the `bundler` command to install the app dependencies in the app's `vendor/bundle` folder.
-  4. Run the 'rake db:migrate' command to initialize the database.
+  4. Run the 'rake db:setup' command to initialize the database.

 ```bash
 cd example && ./first_time_setup.sh